Anarchism in Uruguay: Early 20th century

 In the first years of the 20th century, the Uruguayan proletariat strengthened its organization by founding the country's first trade unions.
-This movement led, in 1905, to the founding of the Uruguayan Regional Workers' Federation (Federación Obrera Regional Uruguaya, FORU), based on the anarcho-syndicalist model of the FORA.
+This movement led, in 1905, to the founding of the Uruguayan Regional Workers' Federation (Federación Obrera Regional Uruguaya, FORU), based on the anarcho-syndicalist model of the FORA in Argentina.
+Many notable writers in this period flirted with the anarchist movement, such as Florencio Sánchez, Ernesto Herrera, Julio Herrera y Reissig, Leopoldo Lugones and Horacio Quiroga.